 The University first believes in restorative justice.
 Sanction and restorative outcomes preserve individual and institutional integrity and whenever possible and appropriate, seek to help an individual to learn from their mistakes, repair harms, and regain their standing in the community.
-If the case is more severe, higher level sanctions will be levied which may include termination for faculty and staff, and referral to the University's Code of Conduct Committee for students.
+If the case is more severe, higher level sanctions will be levied which may include termination for faculty and staff, and referral to the University's Threat Assessment Team, or Code of Conduct Committee with a recommendation for suspension or expulsion for students.